 Prognosis and Staging for Bladder Cancer and Transitional Cell Carcinoma in Dogs

-Staging bladder cancer in dogs involves finding out precisely where the tumor is located and if it has spread to any other parts of the body.
+Staging bladder cancer in dogs involves finding out precisely where the tumor is located and if it has spread to other body parts.

 For bladder tumors, the recommended staging tests include: